-Rule 3.7C(m) requires AEMO to comply with the EAAP principles in preparing the EAAP guidelines.
+Rule 3.7C(m) requires AEMO to comply with the EAAP principles in preparing the EAAP quidelines.
 The EAAP principles are specified in Rule 3.7C(b), which provides:

-- (b) The EAAP must: - (1) cover a 24 month period; - (2) be published at least once in every 12 month period and more frequently if required under paragraph (d); - (3) provide a probabilistic assessment of projected energy availability for each region; - (4) provide projected unserved energy levels for each region with a monthly resolution; - (5) provide aggregated information on the adequacy of energy availability for each scenario that AEMO defines for the purposes of the EAAP, based on information received from Registered Participants and on anticipated power system constraints; - (6) take into account:

-(A) where relevant, the information and medium term PASA inputs referred to in clauses 3.7.1 and 3.7.2;

-- (B) where relevant, the matters AEMO considers in, and for the purposes of, developing the Integrated System Plan (ISP) - (C) Generator Energy Limitation Frameworks provided in accordance with paragraph (g), including GELFs that apply to more than one scheduled generating unit under clause 3.7C(k)(6) where those GELFs adequately represent the relevant generating units; and - (D) GELF parameters for each GELF which are provided in accordance with the EAAP guidelines and are updated in accordance with the timetable.
+- (b) The EAAP must: - (1) cover a 24 month period; - (2) be published at least once in every 12 month period and more frequently if required under paragraph (d); - (3) provide a probabilistic assessment of projected energy availability for each region; - (4) provide projected unserved energy levels for each region with a monthly resolution; - (5) provide aggregated information on the adequacy of energy availability for each scenario that AEMO defines for the purposes of the EAAP, based on information received from Registered Participants and on anticipated power system constraints; - (6) take into account: - (A) where relevant, the information and medium term PASA inputs referred to in clauses 3.7.1 and 3.7.2; - (B) where relevant, the matters AEMO considers in, and for the purposes of, clause 5.6.5(c) in carrying out the ANTS review; - (C) Generator Energy Limitation Frameworks provided in accordance with paragraph (g), including GELFs that apply to more than one scheduled generating unit under clause 3.7C(k)(6) where those GELFs adequately represent the relevant generating units; and - (D) GELF parameters for each GELF which are provided in accordance with the EAAP quidelines and are updated in accordance with the timetable.